fredyalvaradojr/8bit-reader-app/README.md

   * `npm start` or `yarn start`
 ```

-Local url, it will load automaticall when you first start the app:
+#### Step 3: Visit the Local url:

 ```bash
 http://localhost:3000/
 ```

-directions listed below in order to run the application in local environment.
-Once everything is installed you will be able to visit the following link in your browser:

-## Readable API Server
+# Readable API Server - provided by Udacity

-## The following information I have kept the same as it comes directly from Udacity and has not been modified for my needs
+## The following information I have kept the same as it comes directly from Udacity and the code has not been modified.

 This is the starter project for the final assessment project for Udacity's Redux course where you will build a content and comment web app.
 Users will be able to post content to predefined categories, comment on their posts and other users' posts, and vote on posts and comments.
 Users will also be able to edit and delete posts and comments.